ctf0/vscode-auto-change-counterpart/README.md

 >
 > for example in step **#2** if you added any other character than the configured ones, it will be hard for the extension to keep track & no changes will be made.

+### Config

+- "toRight" means you want to change the counterpart to right hand on the text "cursor to end of line"
+- "toLeft" means you want to change the counterpart to left hand on the text "cursor to start of line"
+- "bi" search in both ways "the whole line"

 ### Notes

 - same counterpart chars ex.(`,',") have to be either`left`or`right` as we cant id if the change should be made to which direction